Overview

 Figure 8: Energy consumption per capita by end-use in households (except space heating)

-Source: ODYSSEERepublic of North Macedonia is planning to implement a number of policies and measures over the period 2020 – 2040, in order to reduce the energy consumption in buildings (households, commercial and public buildings).The policies and measures relevant to the building sector will focus on improving the energy performance of buildings by refurbishing the existing and constructing new buildings (including passive buildings), as well as through promotion and introduction of more advanced end-use technologies (if possible in combination with RES), utilization central heating systems, green procurements, etc. In February 2020, the Energy Efficiency Law (Official Gazette 32/2020)10 has been adopted, which, with the relevant by-laws, warrants transposition of the Energy Efficiency Directive 2012/27/EU, Energy Performance of Buildings Directive 2010/31/EC and package of regulation for energy efficient products (labelling and eco-design), as well as introduces a number of regulatory measures, such as building renovation strategy, EE obligation scheme, monitoring and verification of savings, comprehensive assessment of potential for efficient heating and cooling etc. Ongoing is the transposition of EED from the Clean Energy package as an amendment to the existing EE Law.
+Source: ODYSSEERepublic of North Macedonia is planning to implement a number of policies and measures over the period 2020 – 2040, in order to reduce the energy consumption in buildings (households, commercial and public buildings).The policies and measures relevant to the building sector will focus on improving the energy performance of buildings by refurbishing the existing and constructing new buildings (including passive buildings), as well as through promotion and introduction of more advanced end-use technologies (if possible in combination with RES), utilization central heating systems, green procurements, etc. In February 2020, the Energy Efficiency Law (Official Gazette 32/2020)10 has been adopted and amendments ongoing, which, with the relevant by-laws, warrants transposition of the Energy Efficiency Directive 2012/27/EU, Energy Performance of Buildings Directive 2010/31/EC and package of regulation for energy efficient products (labelling and eco-design), as well as introduces a number of regulatory measures, such as building renovation strategy, EE obligation scheme, monitoring and verification of savings, comprehensive assessment of potential for efficient heating and cooling etc. Ongoing is the transposition of EED from the Clean Energy package as an amendment to the existing EE Law.
 The measures in table 2 are examples of successfully implemented measures that improve EE in buildings.

 Table 2: Sample of policies and measures implemented in the building sector

-Measures | NECP measures | Description | Expected savings, impact evaluation | More information available |
+| Measures | NECP measures | Description | Expected savings, impact evaluation | More information available |

 Transport